-Flood insurance data on private property, including repetitive loss properties, are subject to the Privacy Act.
-Information such as the names of people and addresses of properties that have received flood insurance claims and the amounts of such claims MAY NOT be released to the public or used for solicitation or other purposes.
+Flood insurance data about private property, including repetitive loss properties, are protected under the Privacy Act.
+Personally identifiable Information such as the names or addresses of specific properties, whether they are covered by flood insurance or not, whether they have received flood insurance claims, or the amounts of such claims MAY NOT be released outside of local government agencies or to the public or used for solicitation or other purposes.
 Such information should be marked "For internal use only.
 Protected by the Privacy Act of 1974."

-Generic information, such as total claim payments for an area or other data that are not connected to a particular property, MAY be made public.
+General or aggregated information, such as total claims paid for a community or an area or data not connected to a particular property may be made public.